-The conflation of the nuclear option with the filibuster understandably derives from how the Senate leaderships have justified deploying their nuclear options in the past.
-They have regularly characterized lengthening Senate deliberations on judicial nominations as resulting from partisan obstructionism, abetted by the cloture rule's supermajority requirements and by the prolonged post-cloture debate rules, both defined by Senate Rule 22.3 Proponents of these rules changes have claimed the 60-vote threshold to close a filibuster and the subsequent 30 hours of post-cloture debate allow the president's opposition to obstruct nominations that would otherwise receive simple majority support.
-This argument - that the standing precedents and rules, in the moment, unnecessarily prolong deliberations - has continued to justify further use of the nuclear option to alter those deliberations.
-For example, even after attaining a reduction of post-cloture debate on district court and executive nominations through SRes.
-15 in January 2013, Majority Leader Reid used minority obstructionism to justify deploying the nuclear option just 10 months later to exempt most Article III judicial nominations and most executive positions from the standard rules on the filibuster.
-The change reduced the votes needed for cloture (and, eventually, for confirmation) to a simple majority.
-The new majorities in the 114th and then the 115th Senates allowed that precedent on cloture votes to stand, but reverted to the standing rule on post-cloture debate time.
-Then, on April 6, 2017, the Senate majority revived the nuclear option to extend the precedent on cloture to cover all nominations (including to SCOTUS) and, on April 3, 2019, to reduce the amount of post-cloture debate for all nominations except those for circuit judgeships or for SCOTUS from 30 hours to 2.8 Significantly, while they have switched their positions in the majority, both parties have argued these precedents would accomplish the same objective in the face of the same obstruction.
+The conflation of the nuclear option with the filibuster understandably derives from how Senate leaders have justified deploying the nuclear option.
+They have regularly characterized lengthening Senate deliberations on judicial nominations as resulting from partisan obstructionism, abetted by the cloture rule's supermajority requirements and by the prolonged postcloture debate rules, both defined by Senate Rule 22 (Kane 2013; cf. Oleszek 2008; Peters 2013).
+Proponents of these rules changes have claimed the 60-vote threshold to close a filibuster and the subsequent 30 hours of postcloture debate allow the minority party to obstruct nominations that would otherwise receive simple majority support.
+This argument-that the standing precedents and rules, in the moment, unnecessarily prolong deliberations-has continued to justify further use of the nuclear option to alter those deliberations.
+For example, even after attaining a reduction of postcloture debate on district court and executive nominations through S. Res.
+15 in January 2013, Majority Leader Harry Reid used minority obstructionism to justify deploying the nuclear option just 10 months later to exempt most Article III judicial nominations and most executive positions from the standard rules on the filibuster.3 The change reduced the votes needed for cloture (and, eventually, for confirmation) to a simple majority.
+4 The new majorities in the 114th and then the 115th Senates allowed that precedent on cloture votes to stand, but reverted to the standing rule on postcloture debate time.
+Then, on April 6, 2017, the Senate majority revived the nuclear option to extend the precedent on cloture to cover all nominations (including to the Supreme Court of the United States [SCOTUS])5 and, on April 3, 2019, to reduce the amount of postcloture debate for all